archivesunleashed/aut-docs/docs/Getting-Started.md

 That means you're up and running!

 You should now be able to try out the toolkit's many tutorials.
+We suggest that for your starting point, [our Filter-Analyze-Aggregate-Visualize cycle provides an introductory walkthrough to how you can explore your data](./FAAV/).

 ## More Information